begeli/amy-compiler/README.md

 # EPFL_CLP_AmyCompiler

+Credit goes to my lovely friend Efe Acer for preparing this description. xd

 The project of the Computer Language Processing (CLP) course given in EPFL.
 It implements a compiler and an interpreter for *Amy Language* that is a subset of *Scala* with limited functionality.